 As there has been no public market for our common units to date, the estimated fair value of our common units has been supported by third-party valuations with input of a combination of objective and subjective factors that management believe are relevant.
-Our third-party valuations resulted in valuations of our Common Units of \$0.14 per unit as of March 31, 2017, \$0.21 per unit as of June 30, 2017, \$0.35 per unit as of September 30, 2017, \$0.69 per unit as of December 31, 2017 and \$0.77 per unit as of March 31, 2018.
-These third-party valuations were performed in accordance with the guidance outlined in the AICPA's Accounting and Valuation Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
+Our third-party valuations resulted in valuations of our Common Units of \$0.14 per unit as of December 31, 2016, \$0.21 per unit as of June 30, 2017, \$0.35 per unit as of September 30, 2017, and \$0.69 per unit as of December 31, 2017.
+These third-party valuations were performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.